oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 |                     |                  |
 |                     | (37) code        |
 |                     |<-----------------|
-|                     | (38) Token Request with code
+|                     | (38) Token Request w/ code
 |                     |----------------->|
 |                     | (39) Tokens      |
 |                     |<-----------------|
 |                     |                  |
 ~~~

 The verifier is displayed here as a separate instance, but can also be part of the IDP.
-In both cases, it is transparent to the client, as the client only talks to the IDP's Native Authorization Endpoint {#native-authorization-endpoint}
+In both cases, it is transparent to the client, as the client only talks to the IDP's Native Authorization Endpoint {{native-authorization-endpoint}}

 1. User opens app
-2. The client can already indicate, as part of the Native Authorization Request {#native-auth-request}, wallet use case + DC API support as well as SD/CD use case and a redirect URI intended for redirect from a wallet to the client in OPENID4VP same device flows (hereafter called openid4vp_redirect_uri) If not, this can be negotiated by e.g., a Additional Information Required Response {#insufficient-information}.
+2. The client can already indicate, as part of the Native Authorization Request {{native-auth-request}}, wallet use case + DC API support as well as SD/CD use case and a redirect URI intended for redirect from a wallet to the client in OPENID4VP same device flows (hereafter called openid4vp_redirect_uri) If not, this can be negotiated by e.g., a Additional Information Required Response {{insufficient-information}}.
 For example, a request using an OAuth request object which contains the mentioned indications may look as follows:

        POST /native-authorization HTTP/1.1
        Host: server.example.com